 My research focuses on collective intelligence: how groups of agents can act smart together.
-I model collective decision making, opinion formation, social influence, and social network phenomena, using formal tools from logic, artificial intelligence, network theory, social epistemology, and social choice theory.
-I’m also interested in modal logics, graph theory, social psychology, formal learning theory, philosophy of science, self-reference problems, and limitative results in logic.
+I model collective decision making, opinion formation, social influence, and social network phenomena, using formal tools from logic, artificial intelligence, social network theory, social epistemology, and social choice theory.
+I am also interested in modal logics, graph theory, social psychology, formal learning theory, philosophy of science, self-reference problems, and limitative results in logic.

 Before that, I was already a postdoc at the Department of Computer Science of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).